Last updated on November 25, 2025

 #2.
 Carpet of Flowers

-Your opponents need to be running Islands for Carpet of Flowers to be impactful, but who isn’t playing Magic’s best color?
-It’s reasonable to expect at least one blue player in a pod of Commander.
+Your opponents need to be running islands for Carpet of Flowers to be impactful, but who isn’t playing Magic’s best color?
+It's reasonable to expect at least one blue player in a pod of Commander.
 This only needs to make a single mana a turn to have similar value to a Llanowar Elves, which is a fine floor when you consider the card’s ceiling of an extra 3 or 4 mana a turn.
 It’s also useful in Legacy sideboards for decks to minimize the impact of Wasteland decks loaded with Volcanic Island and the like.

 #1.
 Sylvan Library

-Sylvan Library is the best card on the list and is just incredible.
-Any effect you may have that triggers when you draw cards activates two extra times each turn.
-You then get to choose the order in which those cards go into your library, or you can keep them for a more than affordable life cost.
+Sylvan Library is just incredible.
+All of your draw payoffs trigger two additional times per turn, and you get to choose the order in which those cards go into your library, or you can keep them for a more than affordable life cost.

 Best Green Enchantments Payoffs

 Herald of the Pantheon and Satyr Enchanter are great cards to have in enchantment decks.
-You can also consider things like Sphere of Safety and Archon of Sun's Grace if you’re building a multicolor deck.
+You can also consider things like Sphere of Safety and Archon of Sun's Grace if you’re building a GW+ deck.

 Wrap Up